-In the crowded state of New Jersey, there is a real danger of sacrificing a high quality of life to our traditional patterns of consumption and development.
-Protecting the health of our ecosystems helps ensure our individual health and well-being as well as the strength of our economy.
+In the densely populated state of New Jersey, there is a danger of sacrificing a high quality of life and sustainability to our current patterns of consumption and development.
+The health and resiliency of our natural environment is directly tied to that of ourselves, our communities, and our economy.

 Achieve ecosystem resilience and environmentally healthy, sustainable communities in New Jersey; connect people to their natural world; and build an environmental ethic of care and responsibility.